Fracture Repair Starting at $2000

 Veterinary Fracture Repair

-At home, before you can get to a veterinary clinic or hospital, you can confine your pet to a very small space.
+At home, before you can get to a clinic for a veterinary fracture repair, you can confine your pet to a very small space.
 Keep your pet lying down in a box, crate, or kennel, limiting their movement to going to the bathroom or maintaining cleanliness.
 Seek veterinary care as soon as possible by calling to receive instruction—a bone fracture is very painful and other dangerous medical conditions may have occurred at the same time as the fracture.
-Do not give any medications or apply any therapy unless you receive clear guidance from your veterinarian.
+Do not give any medications or apply any therapy unless you receive clear guidance from a pet fracture repair specialist.

 You should treat a closed fracture within two to four days, while open fractures often require an initial surgery to clean the wound and bone within eight hours of the injury.
-A final surgery for open fractures can be delayed for 24-48 hours.
+A broken bone repair in dogs and cats for open fractures can be delayed for 24-48 hours.

 Usually, the best way to temporarily immobilize a fracture prior to final treatment is to place the leg in a splint.
 To properly immobilize a bone, the joints above and below the affected bone must be prevented from moving.
-It is fairly easy to temporarily immobilize bones below the elbow and below the knee, while the upper arm and the thigh are more challenging to manage because the shoulder and hip are difficult to splint.
-Often it is best to put the limb in a sling or simply confine your pet to a small space while you make plans for definitive treatment.
+It is easy to temporarily immobilize bones below the elbow and knee, while the upper arm and thigh are more challenging to manage because the shoulder and hip are difficult to splint.
+Often it is best to put the limb in a sling or simply confine your pet while you make plans for definitive treatment.
 Splints and bandages, as well as confinement, are aspects of veterinary fracture repair that you should entrust to a veterinary facility.

 Fracture Repair

-A broken bone is unable to resist the normal physical forces that act on bones when a pet walks on a leg.
+Animals with broken bones are unable to resist the normal physical forces that act on bones when a pet walks on a leg.
 Some of these normal forces are:

 - bending (like the force used to break a pencil in half)